Who is the Top Investor In Physicians Realty Trust (DOC)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Physicians Realty Trust (NYSE: DOC) is 0.84% higher on its value in year-to-date trading and has touched a low of $12.33 and a high of $20.13 in the current 52-week trading range.
+Physicians Realty Trust (NYSE: DOC) is 3.03% higher on its value in year-to-date trading and has touched a low of $12.56 and a high of $20.13 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The DOC stock was last observed hovering at around $17.90 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $20.00 for the next 12 months.
-It is also 18.41% off the consensus price target high of $22.00 offered by 17 analysts, but current levels are 0.28% higher than the price target low of $18.00 for the same period.
+The DOC stock was last observed hovering at around $18.28 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $20.00 for the next 12 months.
+It is also 16.64% off the consensus price target high of $22.00 offered by 17 analysts, but current levels are -1.89% lower than the price target low of $18.00 for the same period.

-The stock witnessed a 4.30% gain in the last 1 month and extending the period to 3 months gives it a -0.66%, and is -0.44% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.18% over the week and 2.16% over the month.
+The stock witnessed a 7.06% gain in the last 1 month and extending the period to 3 months gives it a 3.03%, and is 1.66% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.05% over the week and 2.21% over the month.

 Physicians Realty Trust (DOC) Analyst Forecasts